AuReMe/metage2metabo/README.md

 M2M performs a community minimization to find the union and intersection of the minimal communities.
 But it is possible to analyze all the minimal communities.
 M2M has a second command-line, named m2m_analysis that performs this analysis.
 This method is slower than m2m as all sollutions are enumerated.
 Then it creates a solutions graph and compresses it in a powergraph.
+Then it creates visualization (html file and optionnaly svg files).

 More information about this command in the [m2m_analysis Documentation](https://metage2metabo.readthedocs.io/en/latest/m2m_analysis.html).

 ````
-usage: m2m_analysis [-h] [-v] {enum,stats,graph,powergraph,workflow} ...
+usage: m2m_analysis [-h] [-v] {enum,graph,powergraph,workflow} ...

 Detection of key species among communities.
  For specific help on each subcommand use: m2m_analysis {cmd} --help